jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

    ```

 ### Graph Traversals
-A traversal starts at one specific document (startVertex) and follows all edges connected to this document.
-For all documents (vertices) that are targeted by these edges it will again follow all edges connected to them and so on.
-It is possible to define how many of these follow iterations should be executed at least (min depth) and at most (max depth).
-Or in network-engineer-speak "fewest hops" and "most hops"
+A traversal starts at one specific document (startVertex) and follows all edges connected to this document using min depth and max depth values, or in network-engineer-speak "fewest hops" and "most hops".

 https://www.arangodb.com/docs/stable/aql/graphs-traversals-explained.html

-For our purposes we can use Graph Traversal to run a limited or bounded shortest path query (min and max hops):
+For our purposes we can use Graph Traversal to find all paths that satisfy a given set of constraints including minimum and maximum hops to consider:

 #### Query for the least utilized path
 Backups, data replication, other bulk transfers can oftentimes take a non-best path through the network.
 In theory the least utilized path could be many hops in length, so we're going to include a notation (1..6) which indicates the query can consider paths with 6 or fewer hops.

-    - Query for full path data.
+   1. First a query for full path data.
 We expect to see the Arango UI render a topology that includes all seven routers:

    ```
    FOR v, e, p in 1..6 outbound 'unicast_prefix_v4/10.101.1.0_24_10.0.0.1' sr_topology